 To administer medications to pediatric patients accurately, one must take into account the body surface area (including weight and height), age, and organ maturity.
-The other options are not correct; renal output and body temperature are not considerations, and height and age alone are not sufficient.
+The other options are incorrect; renal output and body temperature are not considerations, and height alone is not sufficient.